fadli0029/ModelsimFix/README.md

 ## The issue:
-The free version of __ModelSim-Intel FPGA Edition__ that came with __Quartus Prime Lite 19.1__ only works with 32-bit system.
+The free version of __ModelSim-Intel FPGA Edition__ that came with __Quartus Prime Lite 19.1__ only works with 32-bit system for Linux.
 The Quartus Prime itself works perfect.

 ---